Oklahoma governor grants clemency, spares Julius Jones' life

 Jones was convicted of first-degree murder and sentenced to die for the 1999 shooting death of Paul Howell, a businessman from the Oklahoma City suburb of Edmond, during a carjacking.

 The profile of Jones’ case grew significantly after it was featured in “The Last Defense,” a three-episode documentary produced by actress Viola Davis that aired on ABC in 2018.
-Since then, reality television star Kim Kardashian West and other professional athletes with Oklahoma ties, including NBA stars Russell Westbrook, Blake Griffin and Trae Young, have urged Stitt to commute Jones’ death sentence and spare his life.
+After that, reality television star Kim Kardashian West and other professional athletes with Oklahoma ties, including NBA stars Russell Westbrook, Blake Griffin and Trae Young, urged Stitt to commute Jones’ death sentence and spare his life.

+Kardashian West said Thursday on Twitter that she spent much of Wednesday on the phone with Jones between his visits with lawyers and his family.
+She also thanked Stitt and the parole board.

+“I’m so grateful to everyone who used their voice and helped to save Julius’s life today,” she said.

 Jones alleges he was framed by the actual killer, a high school friend and former co-defendant who was a key witness against him.
 But Oklahoma County District Attorney David Prater and the state’s former attorney general, Mike Hunter, have said the evidence against Jones is overwhelming.

-Oklahoma Attorney General John O’Connor said Thursday that he respected Stitt’s decision but that he remained convinced of Jones’ guilt.
+Oklahoma Attorney General John O’Connor said Thursday that he respected Stitt’s decision to commute the sentence but that he remained convinced of Jones’ guilt.

-“I appreciate the Governor’s condition that Mr. Jones never be released from prison.
-However, we are greatly disappointed that after 22 years, four appeals, including the review of 13 appellate Judges, the work of the investigators, prosecutors, jurors, and the trial Judge have been set aside.”
+“We are greatly disappointed that after 22 years, four appeals, including the review of 13 appellate Judges, the work of the investigators, prosecutors, jurors, and the trial Judge have been set aside,” O’Connor said.

 Information from trial transcripts shows that witnesses identified Jones as the shooter and placed him with Howell’s stolen vehicle.
 Investigators also found the murder weapon wrapped in a bandanna with Jones’ DNA in an attic space above his bedroom.
 Jones claimed in his commutation filing that the gun and bandanna were planted there by the actual killer, who had been inside Jones’ house after the killing.

-Howell’s sister, Megan Tobey, and two young daughters were in Howell’s SUV when the carjacking happened in his parents’ driveway in the Oklahoma City suburb of Edmond.
-Tobey testified before the board that she distinctly remembers seeing Jones shoot her brother.
+Howell’s sister, Megan Tobey, and two young daughters were in Howell’s SUV when the carjacking happened in his parents’ driveway.
+Tobey testified before the board that she distinctly saw Jones shoot her brother.

-“He is the same person today as he was 22 years ago.
-He’s still getting into trouble.
-He’s still in a gang.
-He’s still lying.
-And he still feels no shame, guilt or remorse for his action,” Tobey said.
-“We need Julius Jones to be held responsible.”

 The drug mix-ups followed a botched execution in April 2014 in which inmate Clayton Lockett struggled on a gurney before dying 43 minutes into his lethal injection — and after the state’s prisons chief ordered executioners to stop.